haydn/use-state-snapshots/README.md

 - Drop-in replacement for [useState](https://reactjs.org/docs/hooks-reference.html#usestate) including support for [functional updates](https://reactjs.org/docs/hooks-reference.html#functional-updates) and [lazy initial state](https://reactjs.org/docs/hooks-reference.html#lazy-initial-state).
 - Three ways to track changes:
-  - Create a snapshot for every change.
+  - Automatically create new snapshots at regular intervals.
-  - Create snapshots at regular intervals.
+  - Automatically create a snapshot for every single change to state.
-  - Only create snapshots for specific changes.
+  - Only create snapshots for specific changes to state.
 - Snapshots include timestamps and ID's so you can display a timeline of changes.
 - Configurable limit for the number of snapshots to keep.
 - Flow and TypeScript declarations included.